 This is just a brief look at all the safety harnesses for construction we have here at SafetyLiftinGear.
 If the one you're looking for is not on this list, you can browse our full safety harnesses for construction range here.
 If you have any questions about the products mentioned today, feel free to call us on 0808 123 69 69 or contact us here.

-A block and tackle, also commonly known as a chainblock or manual chain hoist, is a system comprised of two or more pulleys with a rope, cable, or chain between them.
-Block and tackles are typically used as a tool for lifting and lowering heavy loads.
+A block and tackle is a system consisting of two or more pulleys with a rope, cable or chain between them.
+This system can be used to lift and lower heavy loads.

 In a standard block and tackle system, the chain is wound around two wheels.
 When the chain is pulled, it winds around the wheels and begins to lift the load that's attached to the chain.